grehashah6/BillionAbless/README.md

 # Technovanza :
-This is our pr0ject made for VJTI's 24 Hours Technovanza .
+This is our project made for VJTI's 24 Hours Technovanza .
 We bagged the second place .

 # We have Branches :
 App Code : https://github.com/dishantzaveri/BillionAbles/tree/appdev